 The part of “processModelInfold” refers to the number assigned to each application, and “nodeNumber” refers to the number assigned to each node on the workflow diagram.
 Since these two numbers are also included in the endpoint URL of the Message Start Event (HTTP), so I recommend you to confirm there.
 In a case if the endpoint URL is, for example;

 the “processModelInfold” is “8“, and the “nodeNumber”is “0“.
-To confirm the endpoint URL, as aforementioned, see the “Message Start Event (HTTP) Detail” through the Workflow diagram.
+If you confirm the endpoint URL, as aforementioned, please see the “Message Start Event (HTTP) Detail” through the Workflow diagram.

 As another way, to confirm in the App ID is available since a “processModelInfold” is equal to a number of an App ID without “m”.
 For the “nodeNumber”, it is indicated on each property screen of nodes on the Workflow diagram.